rudwan7/Rudwan/README.md

-# I am a devOps engineer that is passionate about automating the process and practices of software deplyment,and making live easier for everyone involved.
+# I am a devOps engineer that is passionate about automating the process and practices of software deployment,and making live easier for everyone involved.
 I also love sharing what I know with others in simple and easy-to-understand articles.